Secure AI System Development

 Sources

-- NSA, UK NCSC, CISA, and partners, Guidelines for Secure AI System Development, 2023.
+- UK NCSC, CISA, NSA, FBI, and international partners, Guidelines for Secure AI System Development, November 2023.

 - NIST, SP 800-218A: Secure Software Development Practices for Generative AI and Dual-Use Foundation Models, July 2024.